locka99/opcua/README.md

 cargo run --example simple-client
 ```

-The full list of samples:
+The full list of examples:

 1. [`simple-server`](lib/examples/simple-server) - an OPC UA server that adds 4 variables v1, v2, v3 and v4 and updates them from a timer via push and pull mechanisms.
 2. [`simple-client`](lib/examples/simple-client) - an OPC UA client that connects to a server and subscribes to the values of v1, v2, v3 and v4.
 3. [`discovery-client`](lib/examples/discovery-client) - an OPC UA client that connects to a discovery server and lists the servers registered on it.
 4. [`chess-server`](lib/examples/chess-server) - an OPC UA server that connects to a chess engine as its back end and updates variables representing the state of the game.
-5. [`demo-server`](samples/demo-server) - an OPC UA server that is more complex than the simple server and can be used for compliance testing.
+5. [`demo-server`](lib/examples/demo-server) - an OPC UA server that is more complex than the simple server and can be used for compliance testing.
 6. [`mqtt-client`](lib/examples/mqtt-client) - an OPC UA client that subscribes to some values and publishes them to an MQTT broker.
 7. [`event-client`](lib/examples/event-client) - an OPC UA client that will connect to a server and subscribe to alarms / events.